 If Dan Mullen wants to turn this program around, he’s going to have to knock off the big Dawgs in the SEC East.
 Best way to do that is to play them at a neutral site.

-The two teams will square off in Jacksonville, Florida to kick off November, plus they’ll get to play Florida State, a team that the Gators haven’t beaten since 2012.
+The two teams will square off in Jacksonville, Florida to kick off November, plus they’ll get to play Florida State, a team that the Gators just beat for the first time since 2012 last season.

-In state rivalries are fun, but this team gets two BIG ones in 2019.
+In state rivalries are always fun, and this team gets two BIG ones in 2019.

 12. Two SEC Teams are Going to Make the Playoff… Again

-This conference is loaded with talent, and 2018 is going to reveal just how much stronger it’s gotten with the addition of coaches like Dan Mullen, Joe Moorhead and Jimbo Fisher.
+This conference is loaded with talent, and 2018 revealed just how much stronger it’s gotten with the addition of coaches like Dan Mullen, Joe Moorhead and Jimbo Fisher.

 In 2019, the conference is going to have a ton of teams coming off strong finishes, and they’ll already be in the good graces of the College Football Playoff committee.
 Come the end of the season, at least two of these teams will have resumes worthy of going to the playoff.